Places to Visit in Lakshadweep Tourist Places India and Tourism

 The flora of the islands includes banana, colocasia, drumstick, bread-fruit, and wild almond.
-Coconut is the only crop of economic importance in Lakshadweep.
+Coconut is the only crop of economic importance in Lakshwadeep island.
 Cattle and poultry are commonly seen.
 Oceanic birds are also generally found in one of the uninhabited islands known as ‘Pitti’.
 This island has been declared as a bird sanctuary.

 The Lakshadweep administration has taken a holistic view of tourism development.
 It promotes tourism as a composite package, comprising accommodation, transportation from and to main land by ship air, catering facilities, recreational facilities, water sports, scuba diving, boating, wind surfing etc.

 The thrust is on promoting ship based tourism for Indian nationals at fordable rates and the local Administration’s efforts in the regard has met with great success.
 As the ship cannot enter the lagoon, the passengers are transferred on small boats and brought to the islands jetty.